 Essential functions are typically performed in an office setting with a low level of noise.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

-Please email resume and cover letter with salary requirements before March 24, 2014, to: email@example.com.
-Include job code in subject line: PA-DC.
+Please email resume and cover letter with salary requirements by October 3, 2014, to: firstname.lastname@example.org Include job code in the subject line: PA-SP.